eyenikeyev/dns/README.md

 <p>
 To create a DNS A Record go to the Domain Controller vm and open the DNS Manager.
 In the Server Manager Board go to the domain created within the Forward Lookup Zones tab (mydomain.com)

 Right click on the page and create a New Alias (CNAME).
-Name the alias search and the fully qualified domain name to a website such as www.google.com.
+Name the alias search and the fully qualified domain name to a website such google.
 Enter the information and refresh the DNS server so the new record can be updated
 <p>